-Everyone who comes on a BikeFit ride will be asked to agree to our terms & conditions.
+Everyone who comes on a BikeFit ride will be asked to agree to our terms & conditions that can be downloaded here.
 In this 'blame culture' age Bike Fit wants to protect itself from litigation.
-You will be asked to sign a declaration that you understand that you are riding at your own risk.
+You will be asked to sign a declaration see here that you understand that you are riding at your own risk.
 Don't forget that whilst cycling is not considered a 'high risk' sport, accidents can and do happen.
 So also you are signing that you understand that cycling holds a potential danger.
-A copy of our Terms & Conditions is at the bottom of this page.

 We will try hard to lead an enjoyable, safe ride.
 However the unexpected sometimes happens- roads or bridleways closed; weather getting too bad to continue, rider or mechanical problems.
 In these cases we will sometimes have to return to base, make on-the-spot adjustments to routes or use initiative to overcome problems.
 We will aim to make rides no longer than stated, however it is inevitable that there will be disparity in rider ability and we may be slower than anticipated.
 Please do not book essential appointments following your BikeFit ride- you may not make it in time!

 The ride leader has discretion whether or not to allow a rider to ride.
 Before the ride starts, if the leader feels that you will not cope with the difficulty level or pace he/she may ask you to consider dropping a level.
 Remember we grade our rides for a reason.
 Whilst we would encourage you to increase your fitness and try the next level up, if you have difficulties after your first attempt we would prefer you to practice a little more on a lower level before trying again.
 We will always encourage and wait for slower riders, but at the same time it is unfair to ask the majority of riders to continually wait in the cold for you.